Timothy Dolan: Cardinal

 Dolan was elevated to the rank of cardinal by Benedict XVI on February 18, 2012.
 The day before the consistory, Dolan addressed the pope and the College of Cardinals on spreading the faith in a secularized world.
 He was created Cardinal Priest of the Nostra Signora di Guadalupe a Monte Mario church in Rome.
 Dolan was the first archbishop of New York since 1946 not to receive the titular church of Santi Giovanni e Paolo, as that title was still being held by his predecessor, Cardinal Egan.
 After Benedict XVI announced his retirement as pope due to ill health, effective February 28, 2013, the press suggested Dolan as a papabile, a possible successor to Benedict.

+In February 2025, Dolan submitted his resignation to Pope Francis, as is required for every bishop on his 75th birthday.
+Pope Francis died before accepting his resignation.

 In May 2025, Dolan participated in the papal conclave convened after the death of Pope Francis.
 According to multiple Italian news outlets, Dolan played a significant behind-the-scenes role, acting as a consensus-builder among American and Latin American cardinals.
-According to several reports, Cardinal Dolan acted as a kingmaker in the 2025 papal conclave, gathering strong support for Robert Francis Prevost, who was eventually elected pope as Leo XIV.
+According to several reports, Cardinal Dolan acted as a kingmaker in the 2025 papal conclave, gathering strong support for Cardinal Robert Prevost, who was eventually elected pope as Leo XIV.
 Analysts noted that Dolan used his influence to steer votes away from front-runner Cardinal Pietro Parolin, rallying support for Prevost during pre-conclave discussions.

+Pope Leo XIV accepted Dolan's resignation on December 18, 2025, and appointed Ronald Hicks as his successor.
+Dolan called Hicks' appointment "an early Christmas gift" and spoke highly of his successor at a joint press conference.
+Dolan acted as the apostolic administrator of the Archdiocese of New York from that date until February 6, 2026, when Hicks was installed as archbishop of New York.

+Leading up to and after the announcement of his resignation being accepted, Dolan stated in multiple interviews that he would remain in New York and "always keep working".

+In March 2026, Cardinal Dolan was named co-chief Chaplain of the NYPD along with the Reverend A. R. Bernard.